ajs1102/PittCDM-digital-affordances-intro/variability.md

 **Variability**

-Social media pages can be changed by users
+* Social media pages can be changed by users
+* Font can be chosen or manipulated to match desired color and shape